greg-js/gregjs-blog/source/_posts/linting-code-with-neomake-and-neovim.md

 Well, you have to call it yourself.
 If you set it up like explained above, you'll get them in the locations window, which you can call with `:lopen` and close with `:lclose`.
 You can also go to a specific error by calling `:ll #` with # being the error number.
 But an easier solution would likely be to add this to your vim config:

-{% codeblock lang:vim line_number:false init.vim/.nvimrc %}
+{% codeblock line_number:false init.vim/.nvimrc %}
 let g:neomake_open_list = 2
 {% endcodeblock %}